-Although you do not need to re-register a campervan conversion, here are the befeits of doing so
+Although you do not need to re-register a campervan conversion, here are the benefits of doing so

-Contents Insurance - Vehicles registered as campervans generally have better contents insurance than panel vans.
-This is because a campervan contains personal belongings such as mobile phone, laptops, jewellery, etc. Whereas a panel van typically contains tools and parts for commercial use.
+- Contents Insurance - Vehicles registered as campervans generally have better contents insurance than panel vans.
+This is because a campervan contains personal belongings such as mobile phone, laptops, jewelry, etc. Whereas a panel van typically contains tools and parts for commercial use.

 Change of Vehicle Classification

 If you decide that you want to re-register your van as a campervan you should contact your local vehicle authority.
 In the UK this is the DVLA.

 Before doing this make sure your vehicle meets all of the criteria mentioned below.

 What makes a 'Motor Caravan'?